malysoun/europa-dev/README.md

 To pull changes for all of your repos, run `git zen pull`.

+To force the develop branch of all repos to track origin/develop, run `git zen retrack`.

 ### git zen feature
 `git zen feature` encapsulates the workflow (based on [git-flow][]) for developing against Zenoss code.
 You should use it to make sure you don't miss